Guadeloupe is a bargain buyer’s paradise

 - Sainte-Anne, Grand-Terre - Sainte Anne boasts one of the finest beaches in Guadeloupe, with its white sand and seaside promenade which invites tourists to stroll under the palms.

 - La Désirade - once a leper colony, this peaceful island is ringed with beautiful palm-fringed beaches and protected by long coral reefs.
 Snorkeling, swimming, diving and hiking are all popular activities.

 - La Pointe des Châteaux, Grande-Terre - a picturesque peninsula at the easternmost point of Grande Terre, the island exudes rugged beauty with its castle-like rock formations.

 High unemployment is a long-standing problem in Guadeloupe, currently standing at 23.7%, one of the highest in the world, according to the International Labour Organization (ILO).
 This leads to political and inter-racial tension.
-In fact, rising crime in Guadeloupe has prompted France to send in police reinforcement – a total of 70 police officers has already reached the territory in late 2016.
+In fact, the French government continues to send in police reinforcement – a total of 70 police officers as of late – to help tackle rising crimes in the territory.
 They are mainly stationed in Pointe-á-Pitre, Abymes and Baie-Mahault.

 "The perception of difficulties is higher than in Martinique," says Douglas Rapier of Atout Immobilier.
 "Guadeloupe has had more of an independence movement.
 They are more cognizant of the history of slavery, so social unrest is higher."

 In an effort to alleviate the situation, France recently introduced a universal healthcare system for people who live within Guadeloupe, with coverage ranging from medical prescriptions to death insurances.